 Japanese Green Tea Shops

-Most common way the Japanese brew (steep) Japanese green tea is by pouring hot water from a hot water pot directly onto the tea leaves that are placed in the strainer of the teapot.
+The most common way that the Japanese brew (steep) Japanese green tea is by pouring hot water from a hot water pot directly onto the tea leaves that are placed in the strainer of the teapot.

 In this example we are using a type of Hot Water Pot which can be found in many Japanese homes.
 They are very convenient for brewing Japanese Green Tea.
 Most Japanese leave their hot water pots on all day long so that brewing a cup of tea can be done quickly and easily at anytime.